metatooling/sphinxcontrib-editable/README.rst

 Contribute
 -----------

-I need help, especially making the Javascript work better.
+I need help, especially making the Javascript and CSS work better.
 Come to the issue tracker `on GitHub <https://github.com/metatooling/sphinxcontrib-editable>`__.
+The main files are in the ``sphinxcontrib/`` directory.